 Apple was flying high when it launched the fourth-gen iPod.
 Earlier that month, the iTunes Music Store sold its 100 millionth song.
 The iPod had moved well past its early adopter status to become a mainstream product with a massive impact — on Apple and pop culture at large.

 Meanwhile, the rumor mill pumped out ceaseless reports that the fourth-gen iPod would deliver a top-to-bottom rethink of the device.
-Predicted improvements included a color display, Bluetooth and Wi-Fi support, a new body style and up to 60GB of storage.
+Predicted improvements included a color display, support for Bluetooth and Wi-Fi, a new body style and up to 60GB of storage.

 Many people found themselves a bit disappointed when the device turned out to be a relatively straightforward upgrade.
 It lacked many of the eye-catching features that rumormongers previously speculated about.